Chicago map collection

 Neighborhoods in Chicago

 Pilsen is a predominantly Latino neighborhood located on the Lower West Side.
-It’s known for its vibrant art scene, with colorful murals adorning many buildings.
+It’s known for its art scene, with colorful murals adorning many buildings.
 Pilsen contains a mix of Mexican restaurants, shops, and galleries.

 The West Loop is a former industrial area that has been transformed into a trendy and upscale neighborhood.
-It’s known for its bustling restaurant scene, with numerous acclaimed eateries, as well as art galleries and boutique shops.
+It’s known for its restaurant scene, with numerous acclaimed eateries, as well as art galleries and boutique shops.